Measurement and signature intelligence: Multinational counterproliferation

 All nuclear testing, of any level, was forbidden under the Comprehensive Test Ban Treaty (CTBT) (which has not entered into force), but there is controversy over whether the preparatory commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) or the Treaty Organization itself will be able to detect sufficiently small events.
 It is possible to gain valuable data from a nuclear test that has an extremely low yield, useless as a weapon but sufficient to test weapons technology.
 CTBT does not recognize the threshold principle and assumes all tests are detectable.

 The CTBTO runs an International Monitoring System (IMS) of MASINT sensors for verification, which include seismic, acoustic, and radionuclide techniques.
 See National technical means of verification for a discussion of the controversies surrounding the ability of the IMS to detect nuclear tests.

 Military uses

 Even though today's MASINT is often on the edge of technologies, many of them under high security classification, the techniques have a long history.
-Captains of warships, in the age of sail, used his eyes, and his ears, and sense of touch (a wetted finger raised to the breeze) to measure the characteristics of wind and wave.
-He used a mental library of signatures to decide what tactical course to follow based on weather.
-Medieval fortification engineers would put their ear to the ground to obtain acoustic measurements of possible digging to undermine their walls.

 Acoustic and optical methods for locating hostile artillery go back to World War I. While these methods were replaced with radar for modern counter-battery fire, there is a resurgence of interest in acoustic gunfire locators against snipers and urban terrorists.
 Several warfighter application areas are listed below; also see Deeply Buried Structures.